By Kilian M. Kamota

 As far as colonialism and its effects to the nature of leadership and policy problems in Tanzania , I could not agree more with Mr. Mkapa’s excellent conclusion that Africa’s colonial legacy is not the only reason for Africa ’s poor economic performance, but it is an important one.

 Few minor government reforms have been made since independence, in an attempt to improve performance and create a government that produce better results, but by far they do not seem to fulfill their intended needs or cope with the pace of change that is sweeping the nation.
-It is an understatement to say that major and immediate changes are long overdue in Tanzania .
-In order to bring a positive change in Tanzania , following institutions needs immediate reforms:
+It is an understatement to say that major and immediate changes are long overdue in Tanzania Tanzania

 · The System of Government i.e.